 Step 2: House hunting

-Step 3: Sign a provisional purchase contract
+Step 3: Sign a provisional purchase agreement

-Step 4: Financing your new home
+Step 4: Obtaining a mortgage for your new home

 Step 5: Get the keys to your new home

-We couldn’t make this any easier if we tried
+We couldn’t make this any easier

-Or, read more about mortgages here.
+Or, read more about mortgages in the Netherlands.